barkinet/docs-4/_docs_aws-lambda/2_generating-your-aws-lambda-api-key.md

 You can find and create Access Key ID's for an IAM user from the [IAM console](https://console.aws.amazon.com/iam/).
 The Secret Access Key can also be obtained by then downloading the credentials.

-Alternatively, you can use the AWS CLI to generate your an Access Key ID for a user then subsequently to download the rest of their security credentials.
+Alternatively, you can use the AWS CLI to generate an Access Key ID for a user as well as download the rest of their security credentials.
 For example, to set a new access Key ID for user 'Bob', you would run the following command:

 ```
 aws iam create-access-key --user-name Bob